terraform-linters/tflint/docs/rules/README.md

 # Rules

 Rules are usually provided by ruleset plugins, but the rules for the Terraform Language are built into the TFLint binary.
+Terraform language rules implement recommendations from the [Terraform language documentation](https://www.terraform.io/language).
+If you want to enforce additional usage and style conventions in your configuration, you can author your own ruleset plugin.

 Below is a list of available rules.

 |Rule|Description|Enabled|
 | --- | --- | --- |